Policies and Procedures Manual - Section 3 -Association Governance

 Board Endorsement Activities

 Individual Board members are encouraged to submit names of qualified persons to be forwarded to the Nominating Committee for consideration as possible candidates for the Board of Directors.
 Board members shall limit submissions to the name of the potential candidate only.
-The Nominating Committee should clearly understand those names are not to be given any special weight or consideration in their deliberations.
 Board members are not allowed to submit recommendations for Distinguished Service Award, NCRA Fellows, or NCRF Trustees.

 Guidelines for Campaigning While on Rep Assignments